-Mill Road Case Study – Cambridgeshire County Council Signals Team
+Mill Road Sensor Project: Case Study – Cambridgeshire County Council Signals Team

 Mill Road Bridge in Cambridge was closed to vehicles for eight weeks from 1 July 2019 so that Govia Thameslink could carry out crucial, scheduled work to improve rail services.